bocchilorenzo/ntscraper/README.md

 - exclude: list of filters to exclude from the search.
 Default is None.
 Valid filters are the same as above
 - max_retries: max retries to scrape a page.
 Default is 5
 - instance: Nitter instance to use.
 Default is None and will be chosen at random
-- no_empty_retries: True if the scraper should not retry when the page is empty.
-Default is False

 Returns a dictionary with tweets and threads for the term.